undergroundwires/privacy.sexy/SECURITY.md

 # Security Policy

-privacy.sexy takes security seriously.
-Commitment is made to address all security issues with urgency.
-Responsible reporting of any discovered vulnerabilities in the project is highly encouraged.
+Security is a top priority at privacy.sexy.
+Please report any discovered vulnerabilities responsibly.

 ## Reporting a Vulnerability